Dry Brine

 The Secret to Amazing Food

-Brining is the concept of adding salt to whatever is being brined.
-The typical brine is a solution of salt in water or other liquid.
-Traditional corned beef is a classic brine technique with salt and other flavors.
+The concept of brining involves adding salt to whatever is being brined.
+A typical brine is a salt solution made with water or another liquid.
+A classic example of a brining technique is traditional corned beef, which uses salt and other flavors.

-The dry brine is the salt and flavors without the water.
-The idea is to allow the salt to sit on the meat and let chemistry do the work.
-The dry salt will react with the moisture in the meat and dissolve.
-This highly concentrated salt solution will get pulled into the meat.
+A dry brine contains salt and flavors, but not water.
+The idea is to allow the salt to sit on the meat and let the chemical reaction occur.
+The dry salt reacts with the meat’s moisture and dissolves.
+This highly concentrated salt solution is pulled into the meat.
 The remaining liquid on the surface will dry out, but the salt inside the meat will retain moisture.

-This sets up the perfect conditions for finishing because the nice crust on the outside of any meat is desirable.
-If we take raw meat or freshly cooked sous vide meat, the exterior is impossibly wet.
-It is difficult to cook off the moisture to get a crust and not overcook the interior.
-After sous vide, the interior is perfectly done so we are only concerned with getting that nice exterior finish.
-This is much faster and easier than other methods.
+This creates the perfect conditions for finishing because a nice crust on the outside of meat is desirable.
+If we take raw or freshly cooked sous vide meat, the exterior is impossibly wet.
+It’s hard to cook off the moisture to create a crust without overcooking the interior.
+After sous vide cooking, the interior is perfectly cooked, so we only need to focus on achieving a nice exterior finish.
+This method is much faster and easier than others.

 Salt: Coarse but not too coarse

-A coarse Kosher style salt is ideal for dry brine.
-Too fine and there will be too much salt.
-Too chunky and it will take forever to dissolve.
-The amount we need depends on the thickness of the meat and how much salt flavor is desired.
-Very thick meat like a turkey breast will not dry brine well and this is one of the exceptions when I put the salt on before sous vide cooking.
-For very thin meat like a Coho salmon, go easy on the salt until you dial it in.
-Thicker cuts like a two-inch NY Strip can have a more generous sprinkle.
-If in doubt then go light and adjust as you get more comfortable.
+Coarse kosher-style salt is ideal for dry brining.
+If it’s too fine, there will be too much salt.
+If it’s too chunky, it will take forever to dissolve.
+The amount needed depends on the thickness of the meat and the desired saltiness.
+Very thick meats, like turkey breast, do not dry brine well, so this is one of the exceptions when I put the salt on before sous vide cooking.
+For very thin meat, such as Coho salmon, use a light hand with the salt until you find the right amount.
+Thicker cuts, like a two-inch New York strip steak, can handle a more generous sprinkle.
+If in doubt, start light and adjust as you get more comfortable.

-Black pepper is an excellent pairing with the salt and helps with the crust formation for beef cuts.
+Black pepper pairs well with salt and helps form a crust on beef cuts.

-I like to add turmeric for salmon brine to add a slightly nutty flavor and for more nutrition.
-Salt, turmeric and black pepper is my usual salmon dry brine.
-Of course, almost any spice can be added just note how it cooks in your system as most of the high heat finishing techniques will burn many of the spices.
-There are no rules so be creative.
+For salmon, I like to add turmeric to the brine to give it a slightly nutty flavor and increase its nutritional value.
+My usual salmon dry brine is salt, turmeric, and black pepper.
+Of course, you can add almost any spice, but note how it cooks in your system, as many spices will burn with high-heat finishing techniques.
+There are no rules, so be creative!

-Sous vide beef cuts usually require many hours or overnight for full penetration.
-As soon as the surface is dry the meat is ready to finish.
+Beef cuts sous vide usually require many hours, or even overnight, for full penetration.
+As soon as the surface is dry, the meat is ready to finish cooking.